kubernetes/website/content/en/docs/reference/glossary/cidr.md

 tags:
 - networking
 ---
-CIDR (Classless Inter-Domain Routing) is a notation for describing blocks of IP addresses and is used heavily in various networking configurations.
+Classless Inter-Domain Routing (CIDR) is a notation for describing blocks of IP addresses and is used heavily in various networking configurations.

 <!--more-->